Tár (soundtrack): Concept album

 The album is a listening experience of what Field referring the film as "the messiness of the work involved in preparing classical music for performance", which involves a combination of audio glimpses from real-life recording sessions, sequences from fictional rehearsals, music listened to by the film's characters, and completed versions of the music on which Lydia Tár had worked on.
+The cover of the recording is a nod to the photograph used for Claudio Abbado's 1993 Berlin recording of Gustav Mahler's Symphony No. 5.

-Blanchett performed and conducted Gustav Mahler's Symphony No. 5 in collaboration with the Dresden Philharmonic and concertmaster Wolfgang Hentrich; she felt "blessed to have her name featured in a talented assembly as a musician".
+Blanchett performed and conducted Mahler's Symphony No. 5 in collaboration with the Dresden Philharmonic and concertmaster Wolfgang Hentrich; she felt "blessed to have her name featured in a talented assembly as a musician".
 She also performed on piano the Prelude in C major from Johann Sebastian Bach's The Well-Tempered Clavier as a part of Tár's teaching sessions.
 Extracts from Edward Elgar's Cello Concerto, performed by Sophie Kauer who plays the role of Russian cellist Olga Metkina, (a cellist in real life), along with the London Symphony Orchestra, conducted by Natalie Murray Beale.
 In addition to the classical pieces, the album featured jazz compositions: Jimmy Van Heusen and Johnny Burke's "Here's That Rainy Day" – performed by the New Trombone Collective with soloist Al Kay, conducted by Martijn Sohler, and "Cura mente" by shaman Elisa Vargas Fernández, which was used to "illustrate Tár's history in Shipibo-Konibo ethnomusicological fieldwork".

 Hildur's new music created for the film, serves as the central to both the film as well as the album.
 The album's introductory cue is a voice memo she sang to provide the main melody titled "For Petra", which is the music featured in the final session.
 A part of the recording session for the orchestral version, performed by the London Contemporary Orchestra and conducted by Robert Ames, is also included.
+Another piece written by Hildur is "Mortar", which she performed on cello.

+Music video

-Another piece written by Hildur is "Mortar", which she performed on piano.
-A filmed version of the piece, directed by Field, is expected to release on November 11, 2022.
-The idea of filming the piece, originated from the conversations with Blanchett, as "this piece of film was conceived as an in-between place for the main character to fall into herself.
+Field directed a music video of "Mortar".
+It premiered on November 10, 2022, and currently has over one million views on DG's YouTube channel.
+The idea of filming the piece, originated from conversations with Field and Blanchett, as "this piece of film conceived as an in-between place for the main character to fall into herself.
 A place where the natural laws of her waking state do not apply".
-It was shot along with the film's principal photography held in Berlin and parts of Southeast Asia.
-Additional filming with Hildur took place in September 2022.
+It was shot parallel to the film's principal photography in Berlin and parts of Southeast Asia.
+Additional filming with Field and Hildur took place back in Berlin at the end of September 2022.